riyaagrahari/ARM-Templates/VNet-With-Subnets_and_NSG/README.md

-#  Template to create Virtual Network
+#  Template to create Virtual Network with 3 subnets and their respective NSGs.
-This template creates a Virtual Network with subnet named as subnet-deploy.
+This template creates a Virtual Network with 3 subnets (Webserver, API, Database).
+Further, Network Security Group are created for each and Inbound, Outbound rules are added to their respective NSG.
 For default values , you may refer to [`Parameter.json`](https://github.com/riyaagrahari/ARM-Templates/blob/master/VNet_Template_MultipleSubnet/Parameter.json) file.

 ## Three ways of execution: